Introduction of Pilates

 Types of Pilates

-Many rehabilitation clinics and wellness centres now offer Pilates as a form of physical therapy as it is effective in treating injuries and illnesses such as:
+Many rehabilitation clinics and wellness centers now offer Pilates as a form of physical therapy as it is effective in treating injuries and illnesses such as:

 It is especially helpful in the rehabilitation of injured athletes or dancers.